mariykadreams/battleship-game/README.md

 - [ ] Add database persistence
 - [ ] User authentication and authorization
 - [ ] Game history and replay functionality
-- [ ] Mobile app version

-## 📝 License

-This project is open source and available for educational purposes.

-## 👤 Author

 Built as a learning project to explore full-stack development with .NET and React.